 We speak to Bluebell Park school to find out how our National School Breakfast Programme has been adapted to work in the very first special school we recruited

 Bluebell Park has around 200 students, is one of the largest schools in the North West and is located in one of the most economically deprived areas in the UK.
+60% of them are now receiving a nutritious breakfast each morning, thanks to the National School Breakfast Programme.

 However its lower, upper and Post 16 departments support children with a wide range of needs – including children with physical disabilities, autistic spectrum and sensory conditions and profound and multiple learning disabilities.